aldryn/aldryn-segmentation/README.md

 if you like.
 Here's how to get started quickly:

+1. Make sure you're using a version of django-CMS that is later than 3.0.2.dev1, otherwise the Segment menu will not appear correctly.
 1. pip install https://github.com/aldryn/aldryn-segmentation/archive/master.zip
 1. Add 'segmentation' to INSTALLED_APPS in your Django project's settings file
 1. python manage.py schemamigration segmentation --initial